Best time to visit Taiwan

 Prepare for wet monsoon weather if you visit during the summer.
 Rainfall is especially heavy in southern Taiwan.
 Moreover, summer storms in the form of tropical cyclones hit at least twice a year, and are more likely in late August and September.
 A packable rain jacket, umbrella, or waterproof poncho are a must-have for Taiwan travel!

 Despite the rain, summer is beach time in Taiwan.
-The warm season is ideal for beach hopping trips and relaxing island holidays.
+The warm season is ideal for beach hopping trips and relaxing island vacations.
 And if you’re into watersports, this is the best time to travel to Taiwan.

 Visiting Taiwan in June — August

 Looking for a break from Taiwan’s humid summers?
 Then head to higher altitude areas.
-At 3,500 metres or nearly 13,000 feet, Jade Mountain is the island’s highest peak.
+At 3,500 meters or nearly 13,000 feet, Jade Mountain is the island’s highest peak.
 The mountain is located in Yushan National Park, which is crisscrossed by hiking trails.
 If you come here, get ready for spectacular views of the park’s valleys, which quite literally become seas of clouds.

-Another suggestion is visiting Puli, some 60 kilometres (37 miles) north of Yushan National Park.
+Another suggestion is visiting Puli, some 60 kilometers (37 miles) north of Yushan National Park.
 The town is a great base to explore the many attractions nearby, such as the impressive Chung Tai Chan monastery or Cinjing Farm.
 Puli is also the homeland of Taiwanese rice wine.
 The city’s wine museum and winery make for an interesting day trip.

 If you’re more of a beach person, you’ll fall in love with the white sand beaches of Taiwan’s tropical south.
 Make sure to include Taimali and Fenghuisha in your itinerary!
 And if you have your own wheels, you’ll find breathtaking coves and bays all along the coast between Hualien and Taitung.
 With that said, the beaches in northern Taiwan are better for swimming, especially in late summer, when there’s a higher chance of typhoons hitting the south coast.